Expressive State

 Feature boundaries

 A Component subclass is both a React component and a context container.
-This makes it the natural unit for a feature:
+Use it when the feature's state is intrinsic to display logic or when React tree placement matters:

 class Dashboard extends Component {